You can sell courses in 2 ways to your students.

 Building income takes time:

-As subscriptions are priced low, it takes longer time to consistently build your income.
+As subscriptions are priced low, it takes a longer time to consistently build your income.

 You need to constantly create new content to keep your students engaged & not cancel the subscriptions.